xingyue-umich/ToDoListApp/README.md

-In this project, you will build a functional To-Do List Application using Python from scratch.
-This assignment will help you strengthen your understanding of Python concepts such as syntax, data types, control structures, functions, and error handling, all while creating a practical, interactive command-line application.
+This is a functional To-Do List Application built with Python.